cryhot/samples2LTL/README.md

  - x0 : 1,(1,0)*
  - x1: 1,(0,1)*

  The value after separator `::` denotes the start of lasso that is being repeated forever.
-If it is missing, it assumes that the whole sequence is repeated indefinitely.
+If it is missing, it assumes that the whole sequence is finite.